-Two months earlier, in April 2008, the NPC's Standing Committee had instituted notice-and-comment procedures for draft laws.
+Two months earlier, in April 2008, the NPC's Standing Committee had instituted notice-andcomment procedures for draft laws.
 Comments on the draft laws are to be submitted to the NPC's Legislative Affairs Commission, and a new dedicated website provides information about the comments that have been submitted.

 The United States has been monitoring the effectiveness of these changes.
-While the NPC has been regularly publishing draft laws for public comment, and the State Council has also been regularly publishing draft regulations for public comment, it appears that China has had more difficulty implementing China's new policy regarding trade- and economic related departmental rules.
-To date, only a few proposed departmental rules have been published on the State Council's website for public comment.
+While the NPC has been regularly publishing draft laws for public comment, and the State Council has also been regularly publishing draft regulations for public comment, it appears that China has had more difficulty implementing China's new policy regarding trade- and economic-related departmental rules.
+Since 2008, China has increased the number of proposed departmental rules published for public comment on the State Council's website.
+However, a significant number of departmental rules are still issued without first having been published for public comment on the State Council's website.
 While some ministries publish departmental rules on their own websites, they often allow less than 30 days for public comment, making it difficult for foreign interested parties to submit timely and complete comments.